laihco/slugfest/README.md

 - Added Lightmode Darkmode to Skybox so it displays Daytime during Lightmode and Dusk during Darkmode.

+Melissa Rosales

+- Added a save system that impliments a save state.

+- Has an autosave feature, delete save, manual save, and loads.

 ## F1 Requirements

 1. The platform we decided to use is TypeScript which does not already provide support for 3D rendering and physics simulation.
 TypeScript is our primary langauyge and framework for this project with calls to THREE.js for all of our 3D rendering.